WNBA players were near site of Istanbul attack, coach says

-A handful of WNBA players, including Essence Carson, Chelsea Gray and Jantel Lavender of the Los Angeles Sparks, were next door to a deadly shooting in a nightclub in Istanbul on Saturday night.
+A handful of WNBA players, including Essence Carson, Chelsea Gray and Jantel Lavender of the Los Angeles Sparks, were next door to a deadly shooting in a nightclub in Istanbul early Sunday morning.

-An assailant believed to have been dressed in a Santa Claus costume opened fire at a nightclub in Istanbul during New Year's celebrations, killing at least 35 people and wounding 40 others in what the province's governor described as a terror attack.
+An assailant believed to have been dressed in a Santa Claus costume opened fire at a nightclub in Istanbul during New Year's celebrations, leaving at least 39 people dead and wounding 69 others in what the province's governor described as a terror attack.
+Turkish Interior Minister Suleyman Soylu said Sunday that of the victims identified so far, 16 were foreign nationals.
+He did not provide any information on their countries.

 Carson had tweeted earlier in the evening that she was "stuck inside of the club because of 'terror' shooting in Istanbul.
 Praises to the most high."